SumiSastri/dev-blogs/docs/local-environment-setup/part3-computer-shells.md

 Older Macs with the Intel Chip, ship with Bash by default.
 Bash stands for **'Bourne-again shell'**, referring to its objective as a free replacement for the Bourne shell which was developed by [Steven Bourne](https://en.wikipedia.org/wiki/Stephen_R._Bourne).

 Zish is now the default terminal for Macs replacing Bash, with the M1 chips.
-The Zish or `zsh` shell is considered by some Mac users to be more user friendly as it has some extra features.
+The Zish or `` shell is considered by some Mac users to be more user friendly as it has some extra features.
 The American English pronunciation of Z is "zee", so Z shell rhymes with C shell, which sounds like seashell. `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.

 By default the command line on a Mac is fairly unhelpful and not nearly as pleasent to work on as it can be with a few tweaks.